 The Whole U encompasses a lot, so information is curated around our six program pillars: staying healthy, being active, eating well, life events & changes, volunteerism, and engaging personal interests.
 Here is what else you will find:

-- A new employee discount program that includes a Whole U Fitness Network of discounted gyms and fitness studios and a Farm to Fork Network of discounts on fresh fruits and vegetables.
+- A faculty and staff discount program that includes a Whole U Fitness Network of discounted gyms and fitness studios and a Farm to Fork Network of discounts on fresh fruits and vegetables.

-At the heart of The Whole U are an amazing group of ambassadors that represent all parts of the University and are committed to sharing the program within their own departments, encouraging participation, and helping to adapt Whole U offerings to best fit the culture and schedule of their corner of the UW.
-Ambassadors also provide feedback to The Whole U team so that we can be more responsive to your needs.
+- An amazing group of ambassadors that represent all parts of the University and are committed to sharing the program within their own departments and helping to adapt Whole U offerings to best fit the culture and schedule of their corner of the UW.
 You can find your department’s ambassador listed on the Ambassador page.